Christia Spears Brown

 Finally, we examine how children understand social inequality.
 For example, with Prof. Rashmita Mistry, we have studied how children understand the overlap between race and poverty (Brown, Mistry, & Bigler, 2007).

-- Brown, C. S. & Chu, H.* (in press).
+- Brown, C. S. & Chu, H.* (2012).
 Discrimination, ethnic identity, and academic outcomes of Mexican immigrant children: The importance of school context.
 Child Development.

-- Leaper, C., Farkas, T.*, & Brown, C. S. (in press).
+- Leaper, C., Farkas, T.*, & Brown, C. S. (2011).
 Adolescent girls' experiences and gender-related beliefs in relation to their self-concepts in math/science and English.
 Journal of Youth and Adolescence.

 - Brown, C. S. (2011).
 Legal issues surrounding single-sex schools: Trends, court cases, and conflicting laws.
 Sex Roles: A Journal of Research.